snapplers1/ansible-tower-plugin/README.md

 Please consider if you want these options added and use at your own risk.

 **Note:** with release 0.13 new auth procedures were implemented.
-If you are using a username/password credential a token will attempt to be retreived when calling the Tower API.
-When running with the async option, the token will be released as soon as controll is returned to your groovy script.
+If you are using a username/password credential a token will attempt to be retrieved when calling the Tower API.
+When running with the async option, the token will be released as soon as control is returned to your groovy script.
 If you many another call to the API (i.e. by calling getLogs) a new Token will be established.
 It is your responsibility to remove that token when you no longer need it.
-Failure to do so will leave dangeling tokens in Tower.
+Failure to do so will leave dangling tokens in Tower.

 ## Expanding Env Vars